About the Family Support Fund

 The Family Support Fund was established by the Chief Commissioner, Neville Tomkins OAM, JP in 2017.
 The Fund aims to assist current and prospective youth members to afford the cost of Scouting.
 Assistance is limited to those families, youth and young Leaders in genuine need of financial assistance.

-Grants can be requested for any young person, aged 6 to 18 years, residing in NSW, and will assist with the costs of Membership fees, uniform requirements, equipment and Activity fees for up to 12 months.
+Grants can be requested for any young person, aged 6 to 18 years, residing in NSW, and will assist with membership fees, uniform and activity costs for up to 12 months.

 Grants are also available for Rovers and trainee Youth Leaders who are not yet financially independent and in genuine need of financial assistance.